-By Randy S. Margulis | Published August 14, 2012 | Posted in Divorce | Tagged Tags: at-fault divorce, grounds for divorce, legal separation | Leave a comment
+By Randy S. Margulis | Published August 21, 2012 | Posted in Divorce | Tagged Tags: Divorce, family law, Tiki Barber | Leave a comment

 In October 2010, legislation passed in New York to provide an additional ground for divorce.
 Irretrievable breakdown became the New York version of a no-fault ground for divorce.
 Although couples could previously divorce without declaring fault through legal separation for a year or more, the new ground enabled couples to move toward divorce with only Read More